ASLP-lab/WenetSpeech-Wu-Repo/README.md

 - **Instruct TTS:** Instruction-following TTS with prosodic and emotional control.
 Evaluated by automatic accuracy and subjective MOS.

-## Data construction pipeline for WenetSpeech-Wu
+## Data Construction Pipeline for WenetSpeech-Wu

 We propose an automatic and scalable pipeline for constructing a large-scale Wu dialect speech dataset with multi-dimensional annotations, as illustrated in the figure below.
 The pipeline is designed to enable efficient data collection, robust automatic transcription, and diverse downstream annotations.
 <p align="center">